bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-10-31-gl3-migration.md

 - The *Rooms Configuration* are the settings that are related to the default configuration of all the rooms, such as *Allow Room to be Recorded*, *Allow any User to Start a Meeting*, *Access Codes*.

 Please note that:
-- The Brand image will not be migrated - it will have to be re-uploaded to Greenlight v3 by the administrator.
+- The Brand image will not be migrated - it will have to be re-uploaded to GLv3 by the administrator.
 - The administrator will need to reassign the Room Limit as a Role Permission (on a per role basis) instead of as a global Site Setting.

 **To migrate the settings, run the following command:**